 \subsubsection{The \textsc{LR-UNIT} simulations}

-In addition to the high-resolution simulation presented above, for this paper we have developed two new, lower-resolution versions of the previous ones (with $f_{\rm NL} = 0$ and $f_{\rm NL} = 100$).
-The main purpose of these \textsc{LR-UNIT} simulations is to better understand the effects from mass resolution (see \S\ref{sec:sec_convergence}).

-For this reason, we use exactly the same configuration as the high-resolution simulations.
+In addition to the high-resolution simulation presented above, for the purposes of this paper, we have developed two new lower-resolution versions of the previous ones (with $f_{\rm NL} = 0$ and $f_{\rm NL} = 100$).
+The primary purpose of these \textsc{LR-UNIT} simulations is to understand the effects of mass resolution better (see \S\ref{sec:convergence_lr}).
+For this reason, we use the same configuration as the high-resolution simulations.
 The only difference is the resolution (see \autoref{tab:sim_characteristics}).

-As we are using the same code and seed for generating the initial conditions, all the long wavelength modes were set to the same exact values as in the high-resolution simulations.
-Thus, the same region of the Universe is modelled in these low resolution simulations, and the same structures can be identified in both sets of simulations.
-We focus our analysis in the snapshot at redshift $z=1$.
+As we used the same code and seed to generate the initial conditions, all the long-wavelength modes were set to the same values as in the high-resolution simulations.
+Thus, the same region of the Universe is modelled in these low-resolution simulations, and the same structures can be identified in both sets of simulations.